 Psychosocial support in emergencies

 A traumatic event is a shocking, scary, or dangerous experience that affects someone emotionally.
 These situations may be natural, like a tornado or earthquake.
-They can also be caused by other people, like a car accident, crime, or terror attack.
+An overview of relevant links.

 Related posts from the database